To Catch a Spy: Production

 It was shot at Twickenham Studios and on location in London, Loch Leven and in Bucharest.
 The school football match was shot at Vincent Square.
 The film's sets were designed by the art director Carmen Dillon.
-It was made as a co-production between several companies including Kirk Douglas's own Bryna Productions.
+It was made as a co-production between several British, American, and French companies, including Kirk Douglas's Bryna Productions, Nat Wachsberger's two film production companies, England-based Ludgate Films and France-based Capitole Films, as well as Pierre Braunberger's French film production company Les Films de la Pléiade.
+In May 1971, Rank Film Distributors picked up the option to distribute To Catch a Spy in the United Kingdom, while Films Around the World would do the same for the American market.

 The "gunboats" in the film were:- Lalage, a 70 ft WW2 Fairmile harbor defense launch, the East German boat, and the Calshot Salar, a 60 ft WW2 Royal Air Force "three leg" pinnace, the British boat.

 Lalage was owned and operated by Captain Jack Glover of Dumbarton, who in addition was an extra in the film, as was his brother Hans Glover.
 Tragically, Captain Glover drowned in 1982 while undertaking a boat salvage operation in the river Leven.
 Lalage eventually foundered off the Little Cubrae island after striking rocks during a severe storm and became a total loss.

 Calshot Salar, was owned by Dr W."Bill" Souter and operated during filming by a Canadian, Captain Robin Blair-Crawford, who also had a position as an actor in the movie and in addition was the lead safety diver at Loch Etive.
 At the insistence of her owner Calshot Salar had her original RAF number painted on the hull for the movie.
 After numerous adventures in both home and overseas waters Calshot Salar was sold and eventually became a houseboat at Shoreham.